-We presented in this paper the system architecture for the Eagle Knights Four Legged team with special emphasis on our real time localization system.
+We just presented the system architecture for the Eagle Knights Four Legged team with special emphasis on our real time localization system.

 The system calculates the distance with the help of an interpolation function producing very good results and in real time.
 The algorithms used allowed us to estimated a reliable position for the robot without using probabilistic methods like other teams do.